nov-solutions/sol-web/README.md

 0. Run `make dev` to build the project's Docker images and start the project's Docker containers

-1. Access the web app `http://localhost`
+1. Access the web app via `localhost`

 ## Architecture